-Sales emails sounds like a tacky 80’s term.
+Sales emails sound like a tacky 80’s term.
 But all we’re really asking is “look, you’ve consumed all this free content.
 If you’re serious about THIS TOPIC then you need to check out THAT PRODUCT.”

 We just look at the next sensible step that a customer could take and offer them that step.
 If they’ve downloaded and read a lot of posts on cleaning your car, offering them some car cleaning products are the next thing.